 Monitors have been a little slow to jump on the USB-C train, but there are now a number of strong options on the market.
 After hundreds of monitor reviews, our top USB-C pick is the remarkable Dell 27 Ultrathin — although we also have options from multiple brands to consider as alternatives.

 The best USB-C monitors at a glance:

-This 4K, 32-inch BenQ monitor is a particularly strong option for artists and designers who need an excellent display and the latest connections – but don’t want to pay anywhere near the price of something like the Apple Pro Display.
-There are also features to quickly switch between different types content are multiple computers if necessary, as well as dual viewing files, etc. Color accuracy is excellent, too, making this monitor ideal for professional editing.
+This 4K, 32-inch BenQ monitor is a particularly strong option for artists and designers who need an excellent display and the latest connections — but don’t want to pay anywhere near the price of something like the Apple Pro Display.
+There are also features to quickly switch between different types of content and multiple computers if necessary, as well as dual viewing files.
+Color accuracy is excellent, too, making this monitor ideal for professional editing.
 The display can also be moved into portrait or landscape positioning.

 This 1080p, 27-inch monitor from Lenovo gets a lot done with a very low price, an ideal option if you are looking for a deal and don’t mind the full HD instead of 4K.
 In addition to the USB-C port, the monitor also includes AMD’s FreeSync support, a 75Hz refresh rate, 4ms response time, and multiple mounting options.